mustafa-ebrahem/alx-airbnb-database/database-adv-script/README.md

 - The `joins_queries.sql` file demonstrates various types of SQL joins and advanced query techniques.
 - The `subqueries.sql` file showcases different types of subqueries (correlated and non-correlated).
+- The `aggregations_and_window_functions.sql` file illustrates aggregation functions and window functions for data analysis.

 ## Join Types Demonstrated